shanaam/unbounded_implicit/README.md

-# RigidImplicit
+# Unbounded Implicit Learning
-Data and code from the Rigid Implicit learning experiment.
+Data and code from the various learning experiments exploring the limits of implicit adaptation

 ## INCLUDES: